TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 The syntax `{post.author.emailAddress -> blog:gravatar()}` is an alternative
 syntax for `<blog:gravatar>{post.author.emailAddress}</blog:gravatar>`.
-To support this the email address comes either from the argument `emailAddress` or, if it is empty, the content of the tag should be interpreted as email address.
+To support this, the email address comes either from the argument `emailAddress` or, if it is empty, the content of the tag should be interpreted as email address.

-This was, in particular, used with formatting ViewHelpers.
+This is typically used with formatting ViewHelpers.
 These ViewHelpers all support both tag mode and inline syntax.

 Depending on the implemented method for rendering, the implementation is